wildgracevideo/wildgracevideo-website/content/about/about.md

 faq:
   title: "**FREQUENTLY ASKED QUESTIONS**"
   questions:
-    - question: "**Do you do both photo and video?**"
+    - question: "**Do you offer both photo and video services?**"
-      answer: I specialize in video production but can also offer photography services upon request.
-Whether you're seeking a stunning video production, captivating photography, or a combination of both, I’m committed to meeting your creative needs and bringing your vision to life.
+      answer: We specialize in video production but can also offer photography services upon request.
+Whether you're seeking a stunning video production, captivating photography, or a combination of both, we're committed to meeting your creative needs and bringing your vision to life.
     - question: "**What is the turnaround time?**"
-      answer: Turnaround time varies based on the project scope and I will provide an estimated timeline during the Discovery Call.
+      answer: Turnaround time varies based on the project scope and we will provide an estimated timeline during the Discovery Call.
 However, the majority of our projects have a 2-week turnaround time from the last shoot date.
     - question: "**How involved are you in the planning and storyboarding process?**"
-      answer: I am adaptable to your preferences.
-Typically, I take the lead in planning and storyboarding based on the insights gathered during our discovery call and pre-production meeting.
-However, I welcome your involvement at any level—whether you prefer a hands-on approach in planning every detail or entrusting me to handle the creative process, I’m here to accommodate your needs and vision.
+      answer: We are adaptable to your preferences.
+Typically, we take the lead in planning and storyboarding based on the insights gathered during our discovery call and pre-production meeting.
+However, we welcome your involvement at any level—whether you prefer a hands-on approach in planning every detail or entrusting us to handle the creative process, we're here to accommodate your needs and vision.
-    - question: "**Can we choose the music for our video?**"
+    - question: "**Are we able to select the music for our video?**"
-      answer: Typically, I curate music based on my expertise and the flow of the editing process.
-I have access to a wide range of quality, royalty-free tracks from a subscription platform.
-However, I value your preferences.
+      answer: Typically, we curate music based on our expertise and the flow of the editing process.
+We have access to a wide range of quality, royalty-free tracks from a subscription platform.
+However, we value your preferences.
-        If you have specific genre ideas or would like to be presented with song options, I'm more than happy to provide you with a selection to choose from.
-Otherwise, rest assured that I'll select music that complements the video seamlessly, drawing from my experience and creative instincts which have been successful in past projects.
+        If you have specific genre ideas or would like to be presented with song options, we're more than happy to provide you with a selection to choose from.
+Otherwise, rest assured that we'll select music that complements the video seamlessly, drawing from my experience and creative instincts which have been successful in past projects.
 assets: